 Participating in these courts takes commitment on your part.
 Once you’ve undergone treatment, you’ll still be sentenced for your crime.

-The Alcohol and Other Drug Treatment Courts are at Waitakere District Court and Auckland District Court.
+The Alcohol and Other Drug Treatment (AODT) Courts are at Waitakere District Court and Auckland District Court.
 They’re designed to supervise offenders whose offending is driven by their alcohol and other drug dependency.